 Instructions for parents: Read this first.

 When baking soda is mixed with water and/or vinegar, the gas forms carbon hydroxide.
 A simple chemical reaction occurs and it starts bubbling.
-Gas takes much more space than liquid, which increases the pressure in the plastic bottle.
+The gas takes much more space than liquid, which increases the pressure in the plastic bottle.
 The pressure blows up the balloon.
 To get an even more powerful reaction, water is replaced with vinegar.